August 6th, 2026

 The Most Common Threats Dental Practices and DSOs Face Today

-Read those ten cases back to back and the same handful of attack patterns appear again and again.
+Read these cases back to back and the same handful of attack patterns appear again and again.
 These are the threats to plan for now.

 Ransomware and data-theft extortion.
 Gangs like LockBit and BlackCat encrypt systems and leak stolen data to force payment.
 Dental practices are attractive because encrypted systems halt scheduling, billing, and care across every location at once.
 The defense is immutable, offline backups tested with real restore drills, endpoint detection on every device, and network segmentation so one practice’s breach cannot reach the whole group.

 Supply-chain and shared-software exploits.
-The Delta Dental of California breach came through a zero-day in a vendor’s file-transfer tool, not through Delta Dental’s own systems.
+The Delta Dental of California breach came through a zero-day in a vendor’s file-transfer tool, not through Delta Dental’s own systems, and the more recent DentaQuest vendor breach shows the same pattern reaching dental practices through a partner they never directly chose.
 When the dental sector runs on a small set of shared platforms, one vendor flaw exposes millions.
 The defense is a vendor inventory and risk register, patch SLAs and breach-notification clauses in contracts, and minimizing the data you share with any third party.

 MSP and IT-vendor compromise.
 Absolute Dental was breached through its own IT provider’s privileged access.
 Most practices and even mid-size DSOs hand an MSP deep, standing access through legitimate management tools.
 The defense is least-privilege and just-in-time access for vendors, phishing-resistant MFA on every MSP account, and monitoring of remote-management tool usage.